oracle/python-oracledb/doc/src/api_manual/soda.rst

     no documents in the collection, None is returned.

+.. method:: SodaCollection.getIndexes()

+    Returns a list of specifications for the indexes found on the collection.

+    .. versionadded:: 1.4.0

 .. method:: SodaCollection.insertMany(docs)

     Inserts a list of documents into the collection at one time.
 Each of the